christiandunkel/raytracer/documentation/solutions_theory_part.md

 7. destructor s2 (sphere)
 8. destructor s2 (shape)

-on removing 'virtual' of base class 'shape' (and 'override' tags)
-- destructor for sphere3 is called only once, since it's not linked with child class
-- because:
-  - shape -> sphere
-  - shape delete -> calls size_of for size of object
-    - -> gets size of base class, because not virtual
-    - -> only deletes base object
+>  Remove the keyword `virtual` from the destructor of the base class, test again and explain the difference.

+On removing the keyword `virtual` from the destructor of the base class `Shape`, including all `override` tags in the derived class, the destructor for the second sphere is only called once, since it's not linked with child class.
+That is because, the object's type is `Shape`, but it points to a `Sphere` instance.
+If `delete` is called on the object, the compiler looks up `size_of` for the size of the object, but only receives the size of the base class `Shape`, because of the missing keyword.
+Therefore, it will call only one destructor, which is the only one it knows, being the destructor of the base class `Shape`.

+### Order of constructor and destructor calls

 1. constructor s1 (shape)
 2. constructor s1 (sphere)